MilanKacar/euromillions/README.md

     * `combination`: Matching criteria (e.g., "5 Numbers + 2 Stars")
     * `winners`: Number of Austrian winners for that rank
     * `prize`: Prize amount in euros

----

-Let me know if you'd like this formatted in a table or JSON code block instead!